The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

-The whole point of how air purifier work thus far was to get the unclean indoor air to the filters.
+The whole point of how air purifiers work thus far was to get the unclean indoor air to the filters.
 Here is where the ‘magic’ happens.

-The created airflow passes unclean air; that is clean air + pollutants; through the filters.
+The created airflow passes unclean air, which is clean air + pollutants, through the filters.
 Every filter has a very limited time (milliseconds) to: